4 Best Caves in Indiana to Explore

 400 East State Road 64, Marengo, IN 47140

 This U.S. National Landmark is definitely one to add to the bucket list!
-Marengo Cave has been giving tours since its discovery by schoolchildren in 1883.
+Marengo Cave has been offering tours since schoolchildren discovered it in 1883.
 Today, they offer two tours, and both are fun for all ages.
-In addition to the cave tours, one of the most popular attractions is “The Crawl”, which allows kids to feel like they are discovering the cave for the first time!
+In addition to the cave tours, one of the most popular attractions is “The Crawl,” which allows kids to feel like they are discovering the cave for the first time!

 Marengo Cave